Notice inviting applications for new awards for fiscal year (FY) 2008.

 Individuals with disabilities can obtain a copy of the application package in an alternative format (e.g., Braille, large print, audiotape, or computer diskette) by contacting the person or team listed under Alternative Format in section VIII of this notice.

 Page Limit: The application narrative (Part III of the application) is where you, the applicant, address the selection criteria that reviewers use to evaluate your application.
-You must limit the application narrative [Part III] to the equivalent of no more than 50 pages, using the following standards:
+We recommend that you limit Part III to the equivalent of no more than 125 pages for each competition, using the following standards:

 - A “page” is 8.5″ x 11″, on one side only, with 1″ margins at the top, bottom, and both sides.